Everything You Need to Become a Texas Notary, All in One Place

 ShopInformational Notary Articles

-How to Become a Texas Notary:
+How to Become a Notary in Texas in 2026

 Compared to other states, Texas has few eligibility requirements to become a notary.
-The process is simple and affordable (only $89.95) for a four-year Texas notary term.
-To become a notary in Texas, you must be:
+The notary application process to become a notary is simple and affordable.

 - 18 years of age or older